Back to guides

 999

 Three nines.
-Most common wholesale trading purity in Indian bullion markets.
+Most common wholesale trading purity in Indian bullion markets (99.9% pure gold).

-For silver, the standard purity grades are 999, 999.9, and 925 (sterling silver).
-Industrial silver trades at lower purities.
+For silver, the standard purity grade is 999.
 Your inventory system must track whichever grades your business handles.

 The Inventory Ledger: What Gets Recorded